 “Poorly maintained relics, like the one that almost claimed this young girl’s life, should never be allowed to stay in operation after the store becomes aware they are damaged,” Mr. Davis said.
-“Macy’s chose profit over safety and instead of disrupting the back-to-school shopping rush, Macy’s put countless patrons, particularly children, at risk.”
+“The department store chose profit over safety and instead of disrupting the back-to-school shopping rush, the department store put countless patrons, particularly children, at risk.”

 As the lawsuit alleged, the girl’s foot became entrapped and swallowed by the top of the stair of the store’s escalator in the August 2013 incident.
 A bystander hit the emergency stop button, and several other bystanders tried to remove pieces of the escalator to free the girl’s leg.

 Emergency personnel took the child to Hackensack University Medical Center.
 Over the course of seven weeks, a team of specialists provided care and treatment for her, including trauma surgeon Sanjeev Kaul, M.D., plastic surgeon William Boss, M.D., and pediatric orthopedist David Forsh, M.D.